 Current projects

-SPP 2314 - MLL-basierte Integrierte THz Frequenz-Synthesizers (MINTS) Phase 2
+SPP 2314; TP: MLL-basierte Integrierte THz Frequenz-Synthesizers (MINTS) Phase 2

 Overarching goal of the project MINTS (phase 1 and 2) is to investigate and demonstrate electronic-photonic THz frequency synthesizer architectures, which conform to the requirements of integration in silicon photonics and Indium Phosphite (InP) photonic technology.
 Improvement in phase noise performance of the electronic-photonic THz synthesizers ...